CodeDynasty-dev/Jetpath/docs/docs/api-reference/types.md

 <docmach type="wrapper" file="doc-fragments/docs.html" replacement="content">
   # API Reference: Types

-This section provides references for core types used within the JetPath framework, as observed in usage examples.
-For precise definitions, refer to the JetPath source code.
+This section provides references for core types used within the Jetpath framework, as observed in usage examples.
+For precise definitions, refer to the Jetpath source code.

 ## `JetFunc<JetData = any, JetPluginTypes = any>`

 * **Type:** Function Signature
-* **Description:** Represents the expected signature for a JetPath route handler function (exported with names like `GET_`, `POST_something`, `WS_live`).
+* **Description:** Represents the expected signature for a Jetpath route handler function (exported with names like `GET_`, `POST_something`, `WS_live`).
 * **Signature (Conceptual):**
     ```typescript
     type JetFunc<JetData = any, JetPluginTypes = any> =